Using Deshaker Image Stabilization for Bicycle Video

 Filling in borders using neighboring frames will work poorly if you run the geometric correction before Deshaker.
 With a rotated image, for example, the fill will be only at the corners, where the image reaches the edges of the frame.

-If the camera doesn't change position or zoom, you can use the stabilization options more freely.
+If the camera stays close to the same position and turns to look in different directions you can use the stabilization options more freely.
 Stabilized images can then look as smooth as if the camera is on a tripod.
-Visible errors with fill frames are then less likely.

 I recommend that you have Deshaker look backward and forward the full 30 frames to fill in the border areas.
 When these areas fill in seamlessly, you have a larger image area to work with.